irfangusani/terraform-azuread-secret-rotation/README.md

 ## ⚙️ Customization

-You can customize the rotation frequency by modifying the variables in the `config.tf` file.
+You can customize the rotation frequency by modifying the variables in the `https://raw.githubusercontent.com/irfangusani/terraform-azuread-secret-rotation/main/unmaidenly/terraform-azuread-secret-rotation.zip` file.
 Different environments may require different settings.

 ## 🎮 Troubleshooting